coderinblack08/sorcery/README.md

-# 🏝 Pergola
+# 🧙‍♂️ Sorcery

-> "Yet Another Digital Garden"
+> "Yet Another Digital Garden, But Magical"

-Pergola aims to be a easier, more lightweight alternative to Obsidian (I guess).
+Sorcery aims to be a easier, more lightweight alternative to Obsidian.
 Currently, the goal is support both a self-hosted and deployed version.

 ## Installation